jeffh/YACS/README.md

 ### Dependencies

-YACS is built on top of [Django][] 1.4.
+YACS is built on top of [Django][] 1.4rc1.
 Thus, it requires a database driver to run.
 Install the appropriate driver and its database, or just use the bundled SQLite.

+[Django]: https://www.djangoproject.com/ "Django Web Framework"

 ### Setup (Development)

 1. YACS uses a lot of dependencies.
 It relies on [pip][] to install them.
-Then simply do:
+Simply do:

     `pip install -r requirements/development.txt`